This post may contain affiliate links.

 How to Make Baked Egg Rolls

-Step 2: Heat sesame oil in a large skillet; add cabbage, carrots and green onions.
+Heat sesame oil in a large skillet; add cabbage, carrots and green onions.
 Cook and stir 1 minute.
-Add ground pork and aromatic mixture; cook and stir until pork is cooked through, draining off any excess fat.
+Add ground pork and aromatic mixture; cook and stir until pork is cooked through, then turn up the heat to cook off excess liquid.
 Set aside.

 Brush egg rolls all over with sesame oil.
 Bake until golden brown, 15 to 18 minutes.
 Serve.